 Choosing the Color of your Bed

-Wood-finished bed frames came in a variety of colors.
+Colored wood-finished bed frames came in a variety of shades.
 Appealing light tones, such as honey or birch, fit in with modern decor.
 Dark reds and deep browns work well with traditional designs.
 Metal frames are versatile because they can be painted in various colors, like white, black, teal, taupe, or cream.
 Additionally, children's bed colors can reflect fun and charming themes, such as sport teams or movie characters.

 Selecting the Material

 When choosing the material of your bed, consider longevity, cost, and style.
-Bed frames are made from either wood or metal.
+Bed frames are made from wood, metal, or a combo of both.
 For a more natural or rustic look, as well as durability, choose wood.
-Metal offers comparable strength and is also long-lasting and cost efficient.
+Metal offers comparable strength and is also inexpensive, long-lasting and cost-efficient.
 Both wood and metal can be upholstered to create a softer look and match any existing furniture.